jamesblight/create-react-app/packages/react-scripts/template/README.md

 When setting up a WebSocket proxy, there are a some extra considerations to be aware of.
 If you're using a WebSocket engine like [Socket.io](https://socket.io/), you must have a Socket.io server running that you can use as the proxy target.
-Socket.io will not work with a standard WebSocket server.
+[Socket.io-client](https://github.com/socketio/socket.io-client) will not work with a standard WebSocket server.
 Specifically, don't expect Socket.io to work with [the websocket.org echo test](http://websocket.org/echo.html)
 There's some good documentation available for [setting up a Socket.io server](https://socket.io/docs/)

 Standard WebSockets **will** work with a standard WebSocket server as well as the websocket.org echo test.
 You can use libraries like [ws](https://github.com/websockets/ws) for the server, with [native WebSockets in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket)

+NOTICE: if you would like access to **WebSocket that already hosted at domain URL** (API from another app) `ws://<domain_url>` - then **you don't need to enable proxy**, also you need to use [only the native browser WebSocket API](https://developer.mozilla.org/en/docs/Web/API/WebSocket) for communication with the server.

 Either way, you can proxy WebSocket requests manually in `package.json`
 ```js